research

 Price Regulation of Agricultural Technology (with Felipe Berrutti)

-Recipient of the Susan Schmidt Bies Prize for Doctoral Student Research on Economics and Public Policy.
-Funded by an Exploratory Travel and Piloting Grant from the Weiss Fund for Research in Development Economics at the University of Chicago and a Conference Travel Grant from the Northwestern Buffett Institute for Global Affairs
+Funded by the Global Poverty Research Lab, an Exploratory Travel and Piloting Grant from the Weiss Fund for Research in Development Economics at the University of Chicago, a Conference Travel Grant from the Northwestern Buffett Institute for Global Affairs, and a Graduate Research Grant from the Graduate School at Northwestern University.

 [Abstract]

-Local Manufacturing of Productive Inputs and Technology Adoption: Evidence from Nigeria The Origins of the Nitrogen Revolution (with Christopher Sims) Through the Mill:Inherent Trade-offs of Taxation in Post-Unitary Italy
+Local Manufacturing of Productive Inputs and Technology Adoption: Evidence from Nigeria Through the Mill:Inherent Trade-offs of Taxation in Post-Unitary Italy

 working papers